eth-cscs/abcpy/doc/source/getting_started.rst

 Complex perturbation kernels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-We will consider the same example as in the `Multi-view models`_ section.
+We will consider the same example as in the `Hierarchical models`_ section.

 As pointed out earlier, it is possible to define complex perturbation kernels, perturbing random variables in different ways.
 Let us assume that we want to perturb the schools location, as well as the scholarship score, using a multivariate normal kernel.
 However, the remaining parameters we would like to perturb using a multivariate Student's-T kernel.